 Cyclist Mike Sametz withdraws from Paralympic road races with injury

-PARIS — Para cyclist Mike Sametz of Calgary has withdrawn from the Paralympic Games in Paris because of injury.
+PARIS — Para cyclist Mike Sametz of Calgary withdrew from the Paralympic Games in Paris because of injury.

 Sametz was a bronze medallist in the time trial in the 2016 Paralympic Games in Rio de Janeiro, and also in last year's Parapan Am Games in Santiago, Chile.